aldyrifaldi/my-portfolio/docs/about/index.md

 # About Me

-I am a passionate Software Engineer with over 5 years of experience in developing scalable web applications and cloud solutions.
-My expertise spans across the full software development lifecycle, from concept and design to deployment and maintenance.
+I am a dedicated Software Developer with over 5 years of experience specializing in building scalable web applications, digital platforms, and tax administration solutions.
+My professional journey has allowed me to work on impactful projects such as online examination systems, tax reporting platforms, and e-commerce applications, showcasing my ability to deliver robust, user-centric solutions.

 ## Professional Journey

-My journey in software engineering began with a strong foundation in computer science, followed by hands-on experience at various technology companies.
-I've had the opportunity to work on diverse projects, ranging from e-commerce platforms to AI-powered analytics systems.
+My career in software development began with a strong foundation gained through immersive bootcamp training and has been enriched by hands-on experience in various companies.
+I’ve contributed to diverse projects, including **PajakExpress**, **Perisai Paskibraka**, and **Book Store Ortax**, where I applied my expertise in full-stack development and cloud technologies.

 ## Core Competencies

-- **Architecture Design**: Expertise in designing scalable system architectures
-- **Full Stack Development**: Proficient in both frontend and backend technologies
+- **Full Stack Development**: Proficiency in frontend and backend technologies, including React.js, Next.js, Node.js, and Laravel.
-- **Cloud Solutions**: Experience with AWS, Azure, and cloud-native applications
+- **Cloud Solutions**: Experience deploying scalable applications on AWS and Alibaba Cloud.
-- **Team Leadership**: Successfully led and mentored development teams
+- **API Integration**: Skilled in designing and implementing APIs for seamless system communication.
+- **Collaboration & Productivity**: Expertise in using tools like ClickUp, GitHub, and JIRA to ensure efficient teamwork and delivery.

 ## Values & Approach

-I believe in:
+I am committed to:
-- Writing clean, maintainable, and well-documented code
+- Writing clean, maintainable, and efficient code to ensure long-term scalability.
-- Following test-driven development practices
-- Continuous learning and staying updated with industry trends
+- Embracing continuous learning to keep up with evolving technologies.
+- Following agile practices for efficient project execution.
-- Collaborative problem-solving and knowledge sharing
+- Promoting a collaborative work environment that values teamwork and knowledge sharing.

 ## Current Focus

-Currently, I'm focused on:
+Currently, I am focused on:
-- Cloud-native application development
-- Microservices architecture
-- DevOps practices and automation
-- Machine Learning integration in web applications
+- Leveraging AI tools to assist in development tasks, improve productivity, and enhance decision-making.
+- Automating redundant workflows to streamline operations and save time.
+- Enhancing web application performance with modern frameworks like Next.js.